 |BARON FRIEDRICH VON HÜGEL|

-The other part has to know that he may well be exactly right.
-I am reading Baron Friedrich von Hügel's Letters to A Niece (battered library copy) (Flannery O'Connor read and liked them).
-The baron (1852-1927) loves the Church, TOTALLY gets the Church: that it is a trial, that it is glorious, that it COSTS.
+I am reading Baron Friedrich von Hügel's Letters to A Niece (battered library copy) The baron (1852-1927) loved the Church, TOTALLY got that the Church is a trial, that it is glorious and a cross, that it COSTS.

-Anyway Baron von Hügel gives the same advice basically that Msgr.
-Albacete does, which is (I’m paraphrasing) Continue on as you are.
+Anyway Baron von Hügel says, more or less, continue on as you are.
 Give everything you have to being the best Buddhist or Hindu or agnostic or whatever you can be...

 "God has never left the world in complete and groping darkness; all religions contain some light from God.
 They are all from him.
 It is an awful idea that souls who cannot have known Our Lord should be debarred from God.
 None of the saints have believed that"…